Cougar-AI/robotarm-cai-ruh/tutorials/mujoco/TurtlesimROS_.md

 ---

-## Summary

-In this tutorial, you learned:

-- ✅ How to launch and control Turtlesim
-- ✅ Working with ROS 2 nodes and topics
-- ✅ Publishing and echoing topic data
-- ✅ Using ROS 2 services
-- ✅ Managing multiple turtles in a simulation

-**Next Steps:** Try creating your own ROS 2 nodes to control the turtles programmatically!
+**Next Steps:** Try creating your own ROS 2 nodes to control the turtles programmatically